© 2013 Milbank Memorial Fund

 Below, we discuss several types of dissemination and provide guidelines with respect to the prior publication question.
 This discussion is essentially an elaboration of two rules, the first emphasizing previous dissemination of the material, the second stressing disclosure.

 Rule One: If the material in a paper has already been disseminated to the Quarterly's audience, particularly in a format that appears to be a final product, then it is unlikely that a second version will be worth publishing in the journal.

-Rule Two: It is the responsibility of authors to let the editor know at the time of submission if a paper’s contents have been previously disseminated in any manner so that the editor can determine whether to proceed with the review process.
+Rule Two: It is the responsibility of authors to let the editor-in-chief know at the time of submission if a paper's contents have been previously disseminated in any manner so that the editor-in-chief can determine whether to proceed with the review process.

 Previous Presentation at Meetings.
 Presentation of a paper at conferences or seminars does not constitute prior publication and does not jeopardize the possibility of publication.